An Exact Solver for Submodular Knapsack Problems: Experiments.

 \subsection{\texorpdfstring{Results of the comparison.}{}}

-First, we evaluate the performance of the basic solver (Algorithm~\ref{alg1}) and its variant with enhanced pruning (Algorithm~\ref{alg1}$^+$) on the artificially generated instances.
+First, we evaluate the performance of the basic solver (Algorithm~\ref{e_alg1}) and its variant with enhanced pruning (Algorithm~\ref{e_alg1}$^+$) on the artificially generated instances.
 We compare them based on three metrics: the number of instances solved within a 1-hour time limit, the average running time across all solved instances, and the average number of nodes considered during the solution process.

-Table~\ref{tab1} presents the results of these tests on all instances generated according to the methodology described by~\citet{sakaue2018}, while Table~\ref{tab2} shows the results for instances generated using our methodology.
-In both tables, the values in parentheses represent the average running time and average number of considered nodes for Algorithm~\ref{alg1}, taken over the subset of instances successfully solved by both algorithms.
-If a solver cannot solve any instance of a benchmark problem within the given time limit, we indicate this with '/'.
+Table~\ref{e_tab1} presents the results of these tests on all instances generated according to the methodology described by~\textcite{sakaue2018}, while Table~\ref{e_tab2} shows the results for instances generated using our methodology.
+In both tables, the values in parentheses represent the average running time and average number of considered nodes for Algorithm~\ref{e_alg1}, taken over the subset of instances successfully solved by both algorithms.
+If a solver cannot solve any instance of a benchmark problem within the given time limit, we indicate this with '/'. \newcolumntype{C}[1]{>{ \\\arraybackslash }m{#1}}